gilcot/mydese/README.md

 name with the packages manager syntax.

 Last words: Known alternatives are provided for some console programms.
-(I use any X application, and won't include things not in standard repositories.)
+(I don't use any X application, and won't include things not in standard repositories.)